StuDocu/aws_alwayson_forked_from_zeevro/readme.md

 Go to Addons and themes in the hamburger menu.
 Click the wheel and then Debug Add-ons.
 Click Load Temporary Add-on... and select the manifest.json file.

 ## Using the extension

 First you will need to configure some properties in the Options menu.
-Each property has additional info that you can read to help you set it up properly.
+Each property has additional info that you can read to help you set it up properly:
+- Domain name: studocu.com
+- Identity provider ID: C00yxev13
+- Service provider ID: 308937699935
+- SAML provider: GoogleLogin

 ![Options](img/opts.png)
 When you are done, press the Save button and exit the Options menu.
 Now you can add your user's IAM role or roles.